Silver Spoon (manga): Sales

 Since its first volume, Silver Spoon had been well received by readers.
 It became the fastest Shogakukan title at the time to reach the mark of one million first printing copies, a year and three months after the manga was launched.
-According to Oricon, it was also the 7th best-selling manga in Japan in 2012, and the top selling title from Shogakukan, as well as the top selling title of 2012 not yet to have an anime adaption.
+According to Oricon, it was also the seventh best-selling manga in Japan in 2012.
 By October 2013 it has sold 12 million copies in Japan.
-As of 2014 the series has sold over 15 million copies in Japan.
-As of July, 2017, the manga had over 16 million copies in print.
-As of February 2020, the manga had over 17 million copies in print.
+By 2014 the series has sold over 15 million copies in Japan.
+By July, 2017, the manga had over 16 million copies in print.
+By February 2020, the manga had over 17 million copies in print.